World Class Defence Systems

 Space & Surveillance

 The Missile Systems division has over 50 years’ experience from a variety of missile programmes.
 Products include Penguin, the Naval Strike Missile (NSM) and the Joint Strike Missile (JSM) which is launched from surface ships, helicopters and fighter aircraft.
 KONGSBERG is the world’s only supplier of fifth generation long-range precision strike missiles with stealth capabilities.
 The U.S. Navy has chosen NSM for its OTH programme (Over-The-Horizon Weapon-System), and the U.S. Marine Corps recently chose NSM for a vehicle-based coastal defence system.
 These are framework contracts with annual call-offs.
 During 2021, further JSM supply contracts were entered into with Japan and Norway, as well as delivery contracts for NSM for Norway and Germany.
 Demand and interest in NSM is increasing in the global market.

-The rapidly expanding Aerostructures division is a Centre of Excellence and offers deliveries of maintenance services through Kongsberg Aviation Maintenance Services (KAMS).
+The Aerostructures division comprises a Centre of Excellence and offers deliveries of maintenance services through Kongsberg Aviation Maintenance Services (KAMS).
 Production concerns complex composite structures and metallic alloy assemblies and details.
-Its core capabilities range from design, prototyping and industrialisation, to large-volume manufacturing for aerospace and other high-performing markets.
+Its core capabilities range from design, prototyping and industrialisation, to mass production for aerospace and other high-performing markets.
 Activities range from the manufacture of parts for the F-35, missiles and helicopters, to mechanical production for the NASAMS air defence system, and the maintenance of dynamic components for helicopters.
 2020 saw further growth in both production and maintenance services, and the Aerostructures division recorded a turnover of MNOK 2,100 in 2020.

 The Finnish company Patria is an international supplier of systems and services for defence, security and aviation.
 The company specialises in maintenance services and covers all defence aspects within MRO (Maintenance, Repair and Overhaul).
 Patria has approximately 3,000 employees and owns 50 per cent of the shares in Nammo.
 KONGSBERG holds 49.9 per cent of the shares in Patria.